FAQ about Academic Support

 Your instructor may have supplemental material for a course on-line in an Angel shell.

 What are the Tutorial/Learning Center Hours for the semester?
-In Middletown, the Tutorial Center is open on Mondays and Thursdays from 9 a.m. to 7 p.m. and on Tuesdays and Wednesdays from 9 a.m. to 8 p.m.
-The Tutorial Center will be closed on Fridays starting June 5th.
-In Newburgh, the hours are Monday through Thursday from 9 a.m. to 6 p.m. and the Newburgh Tutorial Center will also be closed on Fridays for the summer.
+In Middletown, the Spring 2016 Tutorial Center hours will be Monday and Thursday 8 a.m. to 6 p.m., Tuesday and Wednesday 8 a.m. to 7 p.m., and Friday 8 a.m. to 4 p.m.
+In Newburgh, the hours are Monday through Thursday from 9 a.m. to 7 p.m. and Friday 9 a.m. to 4 p.m.

 For labs, current hours of operation are posted in the lab and are available at the Academic Support website